 For 20 years St. Francis of Assisi Catholic Church supplied volunteers and most of the cash contributions to feed the hungry in the Belfast area.
 St. Francis became part of a cluster of churches (St. Brendan the Navigator Parish) in 2009 and financially could no longer support the operation of the soup kitchen.

-Today, the Belfast Soup Kitchen is the only full time operating soup kitchen in Waldo County open 5 days a week, 52 weeks a year serving those in need across Waldo County.
+Today, the Belfast Soup Kitchen is the only full time operating soup kitchen and food pantry in Waldo County open 5 days a week, 52 weeks a year serving those in need across Waldo County.